Aashmeet/ml-end-to-end-workshop/README.md

 ## Step 1:
 Create an AWS Account
 The code and instructions in this workshop assume only one participant is using a given AWS account at a time.
 If you attempt sharing an account with another participant, you will encounter naming conflicts for certain resources.
 You can work around this by either using a suffix in your resource names or using distinct Regions, but the instructions do not provide details on the changes required to make this work.
-Use a personal account or create a new AWS account for this workshop rather than using an organization’s account to ensure you have full access to the necessary services and to ensure you do not leave behind any resources from the workshop.
-Find here information on how to set up your AWS Account >>
+You need to have an IAM user with administrative rights to be able to run the workshop.
+You may want to consider setting up a separate AWS account for this workshop to ensure you have administrative rights and clean up the resources once you are finished

 ## Step 2: Region
-Use US East (N. Virginia), US West (Oregon), or EU (Ireland) for this workshop.
+You can use US East (N. Virginia), US West (Oregon), or EU (Ireland) for this workshop.
 Each supports the complete set of services covered in the material.
 Consult the Region Table to determine which services are available in a Region.

 ## Step 3 :Creating a Notebook Instance